Rutgers Scarlet Knights: Notable non varsity sports

+Men's Crew

+The men's crew team became the first organized sport at Rutgers in 1864.
+It started out as more of a social activity for students, but quickly after the Rutgers Boating Association was formed, the team began to race against other local teams on the Raritan River.
+In 1950, the Class of 1914 Boathouse was constructed along the Raritan River, complete with three bays, locker rooms, ergometer training room, and offices for the coaches.
+The current Class of 1914 Boathouse is located just off of Route 18 on Cook-Douglass Campus, and is used by both the Men's Crew and Women's Rowing teams.

+The historic team built a strong crew program of heavyweight and lightweight men, producing several Olympic champions.
+At the end of the 2007 season, due to university-wide budget cuts, the team lost their varsity status and was reduced to "club" status.
+Since then, the team has continued to succeed against high-level competitors and goes on to compete in the annual ACRA Championship.

 Ice hockey

 Ice hockey has existed in some form at Rutgers dating back to 1892 following a game against a “picked team of Princeton men” on Westons Mill Pond.
 Currently, the school has two teams competing at different levels of the American Collegiate Hockey Association (ACHA).
 The Division 1 team competes in the Northeast Collegiate Hockey League (NECHL) and the Division 2 team in the Colonial States College Hockey Conference (CSCHC).
 In 1998, the university hosted the ACHA Division II National Championship which was won by Life University.

-Quidditch

-Founded in 2013, the Rutgers Nearly Headless Knights play in a full contact, co-Ed league as a club sport team for the University.
-Led by president and captains Lindsay Marella and Phillip Cain, the team has won a few local tournaments and is making moves to advance in World Cup IX, the sport's national championship.